More coffee? Lovely. Let's put that agenda together. Starting with Apologies.

 Seriously - Apologies for Absence.
 Sometimes they're an absolute blessing.

-Or, we can mark them all down as Absent and forgive them (sigh of relief) for not being here today.
+Or, we can mark them down as Absent and forgive them (sigh of relief) for not being here today.

 This is the time to be thinking straight.
 Forget the past, it's gone.
 The one problem you have to deal with now is that horrible negativity everyone's got so familiar with.
 You - and they - have to agree on a plan of action to turn this situation around and put Positivity into the Best-Practice Mode it loves so much.

 Ged, the plant manager hosting the Corus project (the one that broke records with 1,000 Days No Lost Time Injuries immediately following course completion) was on board with his staff, treated them as equals and was able to gain from the programme so much that he sustained continuous improvements for the next four years before retiring in 2008.
 Prior to the programme, his best efforts had come to nothing because his team of 30+ steelworkers could see no personal benefit in changing anything.
 Everyone, Ged included, had to do some re-assessing - and I made sure they had fun with that critical process.

-Item 2, then: The Mission.
+Item 2: The Mission.
 Look at your Mission from your own viewpoint.
 Your own Mission.
 What is it that you want to achieve from where you are at this point in time?
 A Mission is a How to Get There, it's a Pledge to Self of what you are going to do to make sure everyone succeeds in getting to where they want to be.
 Customers included.